Human Rights Defender of Armenia: RA Human Rights Defender Preliminary Observations on the Presidential Elections 2013

 Moreover, the Police should also publicize basis and reasons for considering those calls valid or invalid.

 Also is essential to find out urgently and to inform the society on why the Gala TV website activities were disrupted during the Election Day.
 It's also crucial to find out all the cases of journalist and observers activity obstacles and to take to responsibility the guilty ones.

 Not credible activity of the RA Police may obscure positive achievements of all the phases of these Elections.
 Hence, the RA Policy is responsible to carry the heavy burden of the public's reliability on the Elections results and of the Elections’ general assessment.
 I urge all the institutions and individuals to cooperate with the Police, in order to swiftly and efficiently reveal all the electoral crimes and for the society to receive the actual picture and amount of the electoral violations.

 On the abovementioned essential and other electoral violations the Human Rights Defender received 253 calls.
 Before presenting our comprehensive assessment on the elections we will continue receiving calls on the electoral violations during the election different stages, follow relevant publications of mass media, assessments of the observer organizations and post-electoral developments.

+International cooperation

+The Human Rights Defender of Armenia maintains membership in the International Ombudsman Institute, the European Ombudsman Institute, the International Coordinating Committee for National Human Rights Institutions, the European Network of Ombudspersons for Children, the European Network of National Human Rights Institutions, the Association of Ombudsmen and Mediators of La Francophonie, the Association of Mediterranean Ombudsman, the Asian Ombudsman Association, and the Global Alliance of National Human Rights Institutions.